aashikatriescoding/echoverse/README.md

 🤟 Real-Time Sign Language Translator
-Translates sign language to text/speech using computer vision and ML Helps bridge communication between the deaf and hearing communities
+Translates sign language to text/speech using computer vision and ML Gives the option to select different languages
+Forms and reads out the final sentence after signing Helps bridge communication between the deaf and hearing communities

 🧠 Tech Stack